Winters and dry skin go hand in hand!

 Adult Diaper Rashes.
 Heard of this before?

-Using barrier gels that prevent friction between the skin and the surface go a long way in preventing bedsores from occurring.
+Using barrier gels that prevent friction between the skin and the surface go a long way in prevent bedsores from occurring.

 How to identify a diaper rash in adults?